The puzzling death of Mateusz Kawecki in Poland

 Based on all of the evidence, prosecutors were able to establish that Mateusz had lied to his family on the day of his disappearance.
 He was not in Szczecin when he'd called his family and wasn't driving at the time, and he was still in Germany, according to receipts found with his belongings.

-He took a train to the German border town of Frankfurt an der Oder and then most likely walked over a bridge to the Polish town of Slubice almost 24 hours after telling his family he was already in Poland.
-He checked into a hotel in Slubice with another unknown person.
+He took a train to Frankfurt an der Oder, a German city on the Oder River at the Polish border.
+It’s known for its red-brick Gothic buildings like the Town Hall, which houses part of the Museum Junge Kunst and its collection of East German art.
+He most likely walked over a bridge to the Polish town of Slubice almost 24 hours after telling his family he was already in Poland.
+He then appeared to have checked into a hotel with another unknown person.

 What happened to Mateusz Kawecki?